Biggest Music Festivals on the Planet

 The festival’s film screenings and multimedia events can be considered icing on the cake.

-21. Ultra Music Festival, USA
+24. Ultra Music Festival, United States

 Ultra Music Festival, named after a Depeche Mode album of the same name, has been a beloved electronic-music extravaganza since 1999.
 It's been increasing in size since it started and expanded to several international franchises over the years, from Ibiza to South Korea.

 Famous figures who have performed here include Armin van Buuren, Avicii, Afrojack, David Guetta and Tiësto.
-The 2020 lineup has yet to be announced.

-20. Primavera Sound, Spain and Portugal
+22. Primavera Sound, Spain and Portugal (Tie)

 Number of attendees: 175,000